-Matter of Fact Managing Editor, Rita Hagen Aleman, a longtime member of the Hearst Television family, is a veteran journalist, producer, storyteller, and writer.
+Matter of Fact Executive Producer, Rita Hagen Aleman, a longtime member of the Hearst Television family, is a veteran journalist, producer, storyteller, and writer.
 She is a member of the National Academy of Television Arts and Sciences Silver Circle, honoring a lifetime of dedication to the television industry.
 She has earned multiple Emmy awards and a USC Walter Cronkite Award for her work producing politically themed programming, including a highly rated prime time news magazine show.
 A Wisconsin native, she is a graduate of Marquette University in Milwaukee, and holds a Master's Degree from the University of Wisconsin.
 Go PACK Go!

 Rob brings over 30 years of experience in the media industry.
 His international production experience spans from Broadcast to Documentaries and gives this award winning Director of Photography & Editor a broad world view that continues to serve him—and those who work with him—to this day.
 His passion for the moving image drives him in the pursuit of not only those images which are beautiful, but also those that need to be shared.

-Ashqelynn Ayers is a producer with more than ten years of experience in broadcast television and production.
+Ashqelynn Ayers is the Coordinating Producer with more than ten years of experience in broadcast television and production.
 Before joining Matter of Fact, Ashqelynn covered breaking news as a content producer at NBC Washington.
 As a segment producer at NewsOne Now with Roland Martin on TV One, she covered the major headlines from the African-American perspective.
 Ashqelynn began her career in her hometown of Missouri City, Texas, which is just outside of Houston.